 Do the same with fresh pineapple.
 That way you'll always have the ingredients ready to make this pineapple orange green smoothie!

-If you like this green smoothie with microgreens, leave a comment in the section below!
+When you make this green smoothie with microgreens, please leave a comment in the section below!
 I love hearing when you've made one of my recipes.

 Pineapple Orange Green Smoothie with Hemp and Chia